kristen-hyman/covey.town/README.md

 ## Set Up Github Actions
 - Follow all steps in the activity linked above.
-- In step 2, in the `.github/workflows/main.yml` file, add additional steps to the build-and-test section to build and test backend database service.
+- In step 2, in the `.github/workflows/main.yml` file, add the following additional steps to the build-and-test section to build and test backend database service:
+     - name: Build and test backend database service
+        run: cd services/databaseService; npm install && npm run lint && npm test
 - The fully updated build-and-test section in the main.yml file is shown below:
 ![image](https://user-images.githubusercontent.com/33691856/115055060-fc572600-9eae-11eb-926c-9ab23bb8a7ba.png)